Time Tracking Software for Employees: What to Look For in 2026

 Step 3: Calculate Payback Period

 Total annual benefit ÷ total annual software cost (licensing + implementation + training) = payback months.
-Most businesses achieve payback within 3 to 6 months, with ongoing annual returns of 3 to 10 times the software investment.
+Most businesses achieve payback within 3 to 6 months, with web app ongoing annual returns of 3 to 10 times the software investment.

 Real-World ROI Examples